PhD Handbook

 Studienstiftung des Deutschen Volkes

-• Funding is initially granted for 3 years and can extend up to 42 months (54 months for scholars with children).
+• Funding granted for 3 years, extendable up to 42 months (54 months for scholars with children).

-• Must be accepted into a PhD program at a German university.
+• Must be enrolled in a full-time PhD program at a German university.

 Deutschlandstipendium